 Glaucoma Research Foundation’s strong financial health and commitment to accountability and transparency have earned the nonprofit organization a 4-star rating from Charity Navigator, America’s largest independent charity evaluator.
-This is the fifth consecutive time that Glaucoma Research Foundation has earned this top distinction.
+This is the seventh consecutive time that Glaucoma Research Foundation has earned this top distinction.

 The 4-star rating is Charity Navigator’s highest rating, indicating that “Glaucoma Research Foundation exceeds industry standards and outperforms most charities in its Cause.”

 83% of GRF’s annual budget goes directly to funding research and education programs, including the Steven and Michele Kirsch Catalyst for a Cure Vision Restoration Initiative, the Melza M. and Frank Theodore Barr Foundation Catalyst for a Cure Initiative to Prevent and Cure Neurodegeneration, the Shaffer Grants for Innovative Glaucoma Research, education and awareness events and programs, and the website www.glaucoma.org.
 The remaining 17% covers administrative costs and fundraising expenses.

 Since 2002, using objective analysis, Charity Navigator has awarded only the most fiscally responsible organizations a 4-star rating.
 In 2011, Charity Navigator added 17 metrics, focused on governance and ethical practices as well as measures of openness, to its ratings methodology.
 These Accountability & Transparency metrics, which account for 50 percent of a charity’s overall rating, reveal which charities operate in accordance with industry best practices and whether they are open with their donors and stakeholders.
 In 2016, they upgraded their methodology for rating each charity’s’ financial health with enhancements to further substantiate the financial health of four-star charities.